Hope Rehab Team

 Jenny is from the Philippines but moved to Thailand 8 years ago, she graduated in computer science and completed the vocational course for live-in caregiver of Primacare Training and Development Center.
 She chose to become a trained caregiver because she enjoys helping people on their journeys.
 Jenny is fluent in Tagalog, Thai and English.
 Jenny supports our clients with shopping trips and all their personal needs.

-Danny – Senior Support staff & Recovery Coach
+Danny – Support staff & Recovery Coach

 Danny is a Senior Support staff member from London.
 Danny has worked in addiction recovery for the past four and a half years, after training in health and social care, trauma and informed care.
 He has worked at two different rehabs in London before coming to Hope.
 Danny used drugs and alcohol for over 30 years before attending an eight-month residential rehab in London in 2013.
-He has been clean and sober since then, recently celebrating his fifth birthday.

 Danny’s passion is introducing addicts to recovery and helping them develop the skills necessary to maintain long-term sobriety.
 As Senior Support staff, Danny is responsible for running Hope’s regular outings and excursions.
 He is usually the first point of call for new clients, picking them from the airport, and helping them relax and feel welcome.
 He works with clients on a one to one basis as a Recovery Coach, helping them establish recovery plans for when they return home after treatment.

 Yuth – Muay Thai Coach